 IPR&D represents the fair value assigned to incomplete research projects that the Company acquires in business acquisitions, which, at the time of acquisition, have not reached technological feasibility.
 Amounts capitalized and accounted for as indefinite-lived intangible assets are subject to impairment testing until completion or abandonment of the project.
 The Company tests IPR&D for impairment at least annually, or more frequently, if impairment indicators exist, by first assessing qualitative factors to determine whether it is more likely than not that the fair value of the IPR&D intangible asset is less than its carrying amount.
-If the Company concludes it is more likely than not that the fair value of the IPR&D intangible asset with its carrying value is performed.
+If the Company concludes it is more likely than not that the fair value is less than the carrying amount, a quantitative test that compares the fair value of the IPR&D intangible asset with its carrying value is performed.
 If the Company discontinues or abandons a program related to IPR&D and determines that there are no other indicators of value, the Company will impair the entire amount of the related intangible asset.
 There were no impairments of IPR&D during the years ended December 31, 2018 and 2017.